AyishikD/Calculator-web-app/README.md

 # Calculator-web-app
-It is an calculator web app using html javascript and css
+It is an calculator web app using html and css